sindresorhus/terminal-image/readme.md

 Type: `(text: string) => void`\
 Default: [log-update](https://github.com/sindresorhus/log-update)

-Custom handler which is run for each frame of the gif.
+Custom handler which is run for each frame of the GIF.

 ###### renderFrame.done